saltstack/salt/rfcs/sls-alternative-syntax.md

   ret.append(getattr(function_name, *args, **kwargs))
 ```

-## What needs to be changed in modules?
+## What needs to be changed in existing modules?

 Nothing.
+Also no changes to any future modules, yet to be written.

 ## Impact on existing ecosystem

-No impact at all.
-Performance and default syntax should continue working.
+No impact.
+Performance and default syntax should stay unchanged.